mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ## Settings > Cloud (Available in MAMP PRO 4.2 or later)

 Store and Load your host and database data using a cloud provider.
-Currently, only Dropbox is available for this option.
+Currently, Dropbox is available for this option.

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Cloud/cloud.png)